Morriston Hospital: Services & departments

 The hospital is the site of the major Emergency Department for Swansea and is considered by the Health Board to be the major trauma unit for South West Wales.
 In addition to general surgical and medical services, Morriston houses the Welsh Centre for Burns and Plastic Surgery.

 The hospital successfully trialled the use of robotic process automation to review rheumatology prescriptions in 2019.
 The Welsh government plans to set up an e-prescribing system.

 Welsh Centre for Burns and Plastic Surgery

 The Centre was transferred from St Lawrence Hospital, Chepstow in 1994, and was designated the adult burns lead for the South West UK Burns Network in 2010 covering a population of over 10 million across southern Wales and South West England.
 The Centre treats both adults and children, while children with extensive injuries are transferred to the Bristol Royal Hospital for Children, and treats over 750 burns patients and over 6,500 plastic surgery patients a year.

 Welsh Institute of Metabolic and Obesity Surgery

 The Institute was formed in 2010 and is the only centre for bariatric surgery in Wales.
 The institute assess all Welsh patient referrals and undertakes surgery for patients in South Wales, with North Wales patients being referred to Salford.

+Centre for Cardiothoracic Surgery

+The Centre for Cardiothoracic Surgery was established by Cyril John Evans and Dan Danino.
+The Centre specialises in operations on the heart, lungs and chest for the South West Wales region.

 Public transport

-The hospital is served by a regular bus service between Morriston Hospital and Singleton Hospital.
+Several bus routes operate at Morriston Hospital, with First Cymru operating most routes, including the frequent route 4 to Singleton Hospital, route 4A to Swansea Bus Station at evenings and Sundays, and route 24 to Swansea Bus Station via Caemawr and Brynhyfryd.
+Routes 31, 41 and 42 also stop or terminate here occasionally.
+As for other operators, New Adventure Travel routes 43 and 45 also start here for Swansea, with route 43 running via Singleton Hospital and route 45 being less frequent, South Wales Transport route 46 stops here on its way to Morriston from Gorseinon, and DANSA route 142 stops on its way either to Felindre or Morriston Cross.